Divorce Lawyers in Illinois

 Step 2: Establish Grounds for Divorce

-Illinois is a no-fault divorce state, which means you don’t need to prove wrongdoing by your spouse.
+Illinois is a no-fault divorce state.
+You don’t need to prove wrongdoing by your spouse.
 The only grounds for divorce in Illinois are “irreconcilable differences.”

 Step 3: File the Petition